urbanopt/urbanopt.github.io/usage/scenarios/highefficiency.md

 nav_order: 2
 ---

-# High Efficiency Scenario
+The High Efficiency scenario is defined by applying the HighEfficiency MapperClass to each feature in the FeatureFile.

-The HighEfficiency MapperClass inherits from the Baseline the required input and applies energy efficiency measures.
-Below is the list of the added OpenStudio measures that define this Mapper:
+The HighEfficiency MapperClass inherits the required basic inputs from the Baseline MapperClass and applies additional energy efficiency measures.
+Below is the list of the added OpenStudio measures that define this Mapper.

-## Scenario
-The High Efficiency scenario is defined by applying the HighEfficiency MapperClass to all of the 13 buildings in this scenario.

 ## Measures
 The OpenStudio measures used in the HighEfficiency Mapper are as the following:

-- IncreaseInsulationRValueforExteriorWalls: An OpenStudio measure used to increase the R-Value of insulation for exterior walls by a specific value.
+- **IncreaseInsulationRValueforExteriorWalls**: An OpenStudio measure used to increase the R-Value of insulation for exterior walls by a specific value.
-- ReduceElectricEquipmentLoadsByPercentage: An OpenStudio measure used to reduce the electric equipment loads by a specific percentage value.
+- **ReduceElectricEquipmentLoadsByPercentage**: An OpenStudio measure used to reduce the electric equipment loads by a specific percentage value.
-- ReduceLightingLoadsByPercentage: An OpenStudio measure used to reduce the lighting loads by a specific percentage value.
+- **ReduceLightingLoadsByPercentage**: An OpenStudio measure used to reduce the lighting loads by a specific percentage value.